 Timing will be conducted using a SportIdent system.

 After leaving the event village Riders can start each timed stage as soon as they reach the start line.
-There are no start times or running order, but there will be minimum 20 second time intervals between each Rider starting a timed stage.
+There are no start times or running order unless otherwise stated in the pre-race email/information or upon sign up/registration, but there will be minimum 20 second time intervals between each rider starting a timed stage.

-You are responsible for your timing chip and for dibbing in and out of stages.
+You are responsible for your timing chip and for accurately passing the timing gates to activate the start timer and stop the timer at the bottom of the stage.
 Please look after these - lost or broken timing chips will cost you £25 to replace.